yoonmoonsick/YMS_KnifeJuggler/README.md

 ## Feat - Knife Juggler

 Your Dexterity increases by 1, and you achieve expertise in Acrobatics.
 You gain a specialized ability to throw a dagger, causing bleeding in your target.
 This ability can be activated as an Action, Bonus Action, or Reaction.
-With this Feat, when you throw a dagger, you add your Dexterity modifier to the hit roll, minus your Strength modifier.
-If you hit, you add your Dexterity modifier to the damage.
+With this Feat, when you throw or stab a dagger, you add your Dexterity modifier and minus your Strength modifier to the hit roll and damage roll.

 ### Spells